Tracy Flick: Overview

+Election

 Tracy is an ambitious high school junior, preparing for an easy election to the office of student body president after three years of extracurricular toil.
 Her assumption that she will be unopposed is dashed when two challengers enter the race: friendly and popular athlete Paul Metzler, sidelined from the football team by a skiing accident, and Paul's younger adopted sister Tammy, a moody, sarcastic rebel.
-Paul has been coaxed into running by election supervisor Jim McAllister, a civics teacher nursing a deep resentment toward Tracy since her affair with Jim's best friend and fellow teacher resulted in the man losing his job.
+Paul has been coaxed into running by election supervisor Jim McAllister, a civics teacher nursing a deep resentment toward Tracy since Jim's best friend and fellow teacher lost his job after his inappropriate sexual relationship with Tracy was discovered.

-As the race continues and Paul's effortless popularity continues to jeopardize Tracy's once sure victory, Tracy's frustration drives her to commit an act of sabotage against his campaign, ripping down his posters right before election day.
+As the race continues and Paul's effortless popularity jeopardizes Tracy's once sure victory, Tracy's frustration drives her to commit an act of sabotage against his campaign, ripping down his posters right before election day.
 Despite Jim's conviction of her guilt, she escapes punishment through a stroke of pure luck when Tammy claims responsibility for the crime and is subsequently expelled, which was her objective in "confessing."
 Tracy wins the election despite Jim's attempt at sabotage, and goes on to attend Georgetown University, her dream school.
 She is later seen in Washington, D.C., working closely alongside a Republican congressman from Nebraska.

+Tracy Flick Can't Win

+Tracy started law school, but had to drop out to tend to her mother, who became sick with multiple sclerosis.
+As a graduate student, Tracy also became pregnant during an affair with a professor named Daniel, and opted not to have an abortion per her mother's request.
+Tracy then became a substitute teacher, and eventually became vice principal of her high school.
+When the position of school principal came open, she found herself forced to maneuver through various political tides in her effort to obtain the position.
+Although school board members planned to give the job to a former football coach, in the aftermath of a shooting at the school, they end up giving Tracy the promotion.